 LeBron takes some teasing about his broken nose

-MIAMI (AP) — LeBron James looked groggy, battled the sniffles as he spoke and wore a large bandage Saturday over the bridge of his swollen, broken nose.
+MIAMI (AP) — LeBron James looked groggy, battled the sniffles as he spoke and wore a large bandage over the bridge of his swollen, broken nose on Saturday.

-None of which stopped James’ Miami Heat teammates from ribbing him about the injury, which could keep him out of Sunday’s game against Chicago.
+None of which stopped James’ Miami Heat teammates from ribbing him about the injury, which could keep him out of Sunday’s NBA game against the Chicago Bulls.

 “Funny guys on this team, I’ll tell you,” James said, managing a chuckle.

 “We got a couple of big-nose jokes in there,” teammate Chris Bosh said.

 “You can’t be sensitive in this locker room.
 He’s still a good-looking guy.
 He’s still married.
 I don’t think his wife is going anywhere.”

 Coach Erik Spoelstra said a doctor fixed James’ nose on Friday to “make it look prettier.”

 James sat out practice on Saturday, although he shot some baskets and free throws on the side.
 He said he wouldn’t have played if there had been a game, but added he has felt better each day since breaking his nose during in Thursday’s victory at Oklahoma City.
 James was struck inadvertently by defender Serge Ibaka.

 He hopes to improve enough to play against the Bulls, and his availability will be a game-time decision.